Planting White Clover Guide What You Need To Know

 Like all plants, it has multiple names like Dutch White, New Zealand White, and Ladino.

-We can also till the winter clover into our garden as a source of green manure to help improve the quality of our soils.
+We can also till the white clover into our garden as a source of green manure to help improve the quality of our soils.
 While it works as green manure, the low level of plant matter above and below ground limits its usefulness as a green manure source.

 The primary way it will improve our soil is through the creation of additional nitrogen it adds.
 It does not enhance the fertility of our soil to the same extent other cover crops can provide.